fink/fink/Install.md

 Clean cut
 -----------
-There is no direct upgrade path from Fink 0.1.x to Fink 0.2.x, because they use different methods for underlying package management (stow vs. dpkg).
+There is no direct upgrade path from Fink 0.1.x to Fink 0.2.x, because they use different methods for underlying package management (`stow` vs. `dpkg`).
 The only way to upgrade is to do a complete reinstall.
 The procedure is as follows:

 * Save any changes you have made to configuration files etc.

 * Save a list of packages you had installed.
-Hint: Try "ls /sw/var/fink-stamp" .
+Hint: Try "`ls /sw/var/fink-stamp`" .

 * If you have the source tarballs still lying around in /sw/src and don't want to download them again, move them to another directory.

-* Wipe out the /sw directory, i.e. "cd / ; rm -rf /sw" .
+* Wipe out the /sw directory, i.e. "`cd / ; rm -rf /sw`" .
 Do this as root if necessary.

 * Follow the procedures for a first time installation above.